Blog

 What's the current state of online learning in Wales' universities

 What is largely evident across Welsh universities is a general lack of an institutional strategy and cohesive, university-wide approaches to online learning.
-While there are many online degrees developed in an ad-hoc and fragmented manner within specific faculties, there is no clear indication that universities have coordinated, strategic, institution-level approaches to online education.

 Are Russell Group universities embracing the opportunities of online learning?